bnpd/bnpd/README.md

 I'm a software developer based in Copenhagen, Denmark.

 I just launched a **language learning game** aspiring to refresh the concept "choose your own adventure" books for the 21st century.
 As a learner, you shape the plot by your conversations with the (AI powered) game characters.
 Check it out at **[langam.app](https://langam.app)**.
-Or, have a look at my [other projects](https://bnpd.github.io/bnpd/).
+Or, have a look at some of my **[other projects](https://bnpd.github.io/bnpd/)**.

 ---